No. 7 Texas rolls past No. 3 Kansas 76-56 for Big 12 title

 Texas shot 50% from the field but was especially good inside the arc – the Longhorns were just 4 of 17 on 3s.
 And rarely did they go more than a couple of minutes without a basket, preventing Kansas from getting its crowd into the game.

-Kansas was forced to use some different lineups with McCullar out, playing freshman MJ Rice extended minutes.
-The Jayhawks rarely seemed in sync, and that was evident in Dajuan Harris Jr. turning the ball over four times while running the point.
+Kansas was forced to use some different lineups with McCullar out, playing freshman MJ Rice extra minutes.
+The Jayhawks rarely seemed in sync, and that was evident in Dajuan Harris Jr. turning the ball over an uncharacteristic four times.

 UP NEXT